jacksluong/skills/README.md

 # skills

-Personal AI skills, usable in both Claude Code and Codex (or any harness that follows the [Agent Skills](https://code.claude.com/docs/en/skills) format).
+My personal AI skills, usable in both Claude Code and Codex (or any harness that follows the [Agent Skills](https://code.claude.com/docs/en/skills) format).

 ## Skills